rackerlabs/docs-developer-blog/_posts/2018-12-03-oracle-subledger-accounting.md

 Key features include the following items:

 -	SLA forms and programs are embedded within the standard Oracle application responsibility.
-Separate responsibilities no longer required.
+Separate responsibilities are no longer required.
 -	Standard rules can be copied and modified.
 -	Generation and storage of detailed accounting entries.
 -	SLA maintains a complete link between transactions and accounting entries,